sbobek/pyuid3/README.md

 ## Issues

  * Nested imports (i.e. when class A imports class B, and class B imports class A) are causing errors.
  * Some notebooks' documentation is looking different than the others', despite all source notebooks having the same structure.
+See: Data, DataScrambler, Instance, ParseException, UId3, UncertainEntropyEvaluator.